artryazanov/ollama-webui-docker/README.md

-# DeepSeek R1 - Web UI - Docker
+# Ollama - Web UI - Docker

-This project sets up a Docker-based environment for running the DeepSeek model using Ollama and a web UI.
+This project sets up a Docker-based environment for running the LLMs using Ollama and a web UI.

 ## Prerequisites